Consensys/eth-lightwallet/README.md

 Serializes the current keystore object into a JSON-encoded string and returns that string.

-### `keystore.upgradeOldSerialized(oldKeyStore, pwDerivedKey)`

-Takes a serialized keystore in an old format and returns a serialized keystore in the latest format.

 ### `keystore.getAddresses()`

 Returns a list of hex-string addresses currently stored in the keystore.